AKEric/skinner/README.md

 UI Elements:
 * **Pathing:**
-  * Path : The path of the ```.sknr``` file(s) to import, based on:
+  * Path : The path of the ```.sknr``` file to export, based on:
     * Auto Fill : By default, this will be set to the directory of the currently saved scene.
+      * For example, if the current scene is saved here: ```c:\path\to\my\awesome\file.mb```, pressing that button would fill the field with: ```c:\path\to\my\awesome\file.sknr```.
-You can update this with custom subdirs via the option in the Extras tab.
+      * You can modify this to append extra subdir(s) to it via the 'Extras' tab (discussed below).
-  * ‘…’ : Browse to a file(s) to import from.
+    * ‘…’ : Browse to a file(s, could be multiple) to import from.
 * **Set To Bindpose:**
-  * If this is checked :  Set all mesh part of the export to their bindpose before the export.
-If for any reason the bindpose can’t be set, there will be an error.
+  * If this is checked :  Set all exported mesh & their influences to their bindpose before the export.
+For each ```dagPose``` node, if for any reason the bindpose can’t be set, there will be an error.
+If there is no ```dagPose``` node, it will be silently skipped.
-  * Usually you’d want this checked, but if you’re copying off of some pose onto some other similar pose, you’d want it unchecked.
+  * Usually you’d want this checked, but if you’re copying off of some worldspace pose onto some other similar worldspace pose, you’d want it unchecked.
 * **Exporting:**
   * Export To Path : Export to the path provided above.
   * Export Temp : Export to a temp file, that can be imported via ‘Import Temp’ in the Import tab.